hitobito/hitobito/doc/developer/common/api/json_api.md

 | GET    | /api/event_kind_categories/    | List all accessible events kind categories                                   |
 | GET    | /api/event_kind_categories/:id | Fetch a single event kind category, replace :id with the event's primary key |

-Visit your hitobito's swagger UI [/api-docs](/api-docs) for detailed documentation and a sandbox for testing/developing requests.

 All successful responses do have HTTP Status `2xx`.